PML-UCF/pinn/README.md

 # Physics-informed neural networks
 Welcome to the PML repository for physics-informed neural networks.

-We will use this repository to make the developments of our research available.
+We will use this repository to disseminate our research in this exciting topic.
+Links for some useful publications: